Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 Every sub-state has a bounded timeout with a deterministic downgrade.
 CE must never be the reason a round stalls once base consensus is itself making progress.
 *Enforced:* bounded reveal/entropy deadlines → fallback.

+**INV-9 — Live construction owns cardinality and first application.**
+When the parent-rule latch enables CE, live construction contains exactly one locally derived `ttCONSENSUS_ENTROPY`; when disabled it contains none.
+The selector always yields a digest, using `consensus_fallback` when necessary, so an enabled live build never skips injection.
+Re-derivation is reconstructive, not additive: supplied or previously derived extension pseudos are removed before the one canonical transaction is inserted with zero Account, Sequence, and Fee and `sfLedgerSequence` equal to the ledger being built. `BuildLedger` and `applyConsensusEntropy` are not duplicate detectors; the exactly-one guarantee belongs to live construction.

+In a live build, that sole pseudo is attempted once through the evolving view before every ordinary transaction.
+On success it writes the singleton with the current ledger sequence, and later Hook execution in that build observes the new value.
+If the first application fails, the builder records the failure and continues ordinary execution; the Hook freshness policy may then expose the previous-ledger snapshot.
+This degradation is explicit and must not silently become either fail-closed ledger construction or an unordered ordinary apply.

+Replay does not select entropy, recompute its salt, sanitize the persisted set, inject a replacement, or impose live first-application ordering.
+It applies the recorded transaction-index order so the closed ledger's bytes and state are reproduced exactly.

 ## Known residuals (by design — not bugs)